jobrunr/website/content/en/documentation/pro/transactions.md

 </figcaption>
 </figure>

-> Similarly you can provided a `ConnectionProvider` for Micronaut, Quarkus and Spring.
+> Similarly you can provide a `ConnectionProvider` for Micronaut, Quarkus and Spring.
 JobRunr Pro comes with the following transaction aware connections: `ExposedTransactionAwareConnectionProvider`, `MicronautTransactionAwareConnectionProvider`, `QuarkusTransactionAwareConnectionProvider`, and `SpringTransactionAwareConnectionProvider`.

 {{< trial-button >}}